sbkoth/sbkoth.github.io/content/services/stream-processing.md

 ---
 title: Stream Processing
 icon: Activity
-description: Builds scalable real-time data processing pipelines with Kafka, Flink, and related technologies
+description: We build scalable real-time data processing pipelines with Kafka, Flink, and related technologies
 ---

 # Stream Processing

-The consultant designs and implements high-performance real-time data streaming and processing solutions that drive immediate insights and actions.
-Services include:
+We design and implement high-performance real-time data streaming and processing solutions that drive immediate insights and actions.
+Our services include:

 - Enterprise Kafka/Confluent architecture and implementation
 - Multi-datacenter and hybrid cloud streaming architectures